-Software for spatially explicit capture-recaptureLatest: Workshop in France June 2014 - Registration open
+Software for spatially explicit capture-recaptureLatest: secr 2.8.1; workshop June 2014 - a few places left

 Use the Windows application DENSITY 5.0 or the R package secr to estimate the density or size of an animal population from capture-recapture data collected using an array of 'detectors'.
 Detectors may be live-capture traps, with animals uniquely marked; they also may be sticky traps or snags that passively sample hair, from which individuals are distinguished by their DNA microsatellites, microphones, or cameras that take photographs from which individuals are recognized by their natural marks.
 In secr it is possible also to analyse data obtained by searching areas for identifiable cues such as faeces.
 Both packages include tools for plotting and simulating spatial capture-recapture data, creating geometric arrays of detectors, etc.